4d/docs/website/translated_docs/es/ORDA/dsMapping.md

 *   attributes
 *   atributos relacionales

 The dataclass offers an abstraction of the physical database and allows handling a conceptual data model.
 The dataclass is the only means to query the datastore.
-A query is done from a single dataclass.
+Una consulta se hace desde una única dataclass.
 Queries are built around attributes and relation attribute names of the dataclasses.
 So the relation attributes are the means to involve several linked tables in a query.

 The dataclass object itself cannot be copied as an object: